 Situations Where Nurses Clean Poop

-Nurses may encounter and clean stool in various situations, depending on the healthcare setting and the specific needs of the patients.
-Some common situations where nurses may need to clean poop include:
+Nurses and nursing assistants may encounter and clean stool in various situations, depending on the healthcare setting and patient needs.
+Some common scenarios include:

 • Routine patient care: In settings such as long-term care facilities or hospitals, nurses may assist patients with toileting and cleaning regularly as part of their daily care routines.